security-force-monitor/sfm-research-handbook-old/en/datamodel/persons.md

 ### Guidance on use

 The range of titles will vary from country to country.
-For example, commanders of army divisions in Nigeria, who usually hold the `rank` of `Major General` also hold the `title` of `General Officer Commanding`.
+For example, commanders of army divisions in Nigeria, who usually hold the rank of `Major General` also hold the title of `General Officer Commanding`.

-## Rank {#person_rank}
+## Person: Rank {#person_organization_rank}

 ### Description

-The official position of a person in the hierarchy of a security force
+The official position of a person in the hierarchy of a security force.

 ### Type of field

-VARCHAR, free entry
+Text and numbers, free entry

 ### Example of use